aaronparker/aaronparker.github.io/_posts/2012-12-01-sequencing-apple-itunes-11-with-app-v-5.md

 # iTunes Components

-To virtualize iTunes, you&#8217;ll need to extract the installer - simply run the installer and find the extracted MSI files in a folder under %TEMP%.
+To virtualize iTunes, you'll need to extract the installer - simply run the installer and find the extracted MSI files in a folder under %TEMP%.
 This results in several files:

   * SetupAdmin.exe – the setup wrapper application.
 This can be discarded
   * AppleSoftwareUpdate.msi – Software Update is used to download and Apple software and updates